 First known as Saemundong Daegwol (새문동 대궐) or Seogwol (서궐, or Western Palace), it was renamed as Gyeongdeokgung in the 8th year of Gwanghaegun, and later to its contemporary name in 1760.
 The palace, which was heavily destroyed by two fires during the 19th century and further under the Japanese colonial rule, started to be reconstructed from the 1990s, with 33% of the original palace being able to be restored.

 This palace was designated Historic Site No. 271 in September 1980.
-In 2012, this site was selected as one of 100 regular filming locations for movies and dramas by the Seoul Metropolitan Government and the Seoul Film Counsil to be featured in the brochure “영화가 사랑한 서울 촬영지 100선” (roughly translated with 100 Favorite Filming Locations.
+In 2012, this site was selected as one of 100 regular filming locations for movies and dramas by the Seoul Metropolitan Government and the Seoul Film Council, and featured in the brochure The Places In Seoul Cinema Fell in Love With (영화가 사랑한 서울 촬영지 100선).

 Gyeonghui Palace is located in Seoul’s neighborhood Sajik [Sajik-dong/사직동] in the Jongno District [Jongno-gu/종로구] and the Seoul Museum of History is located on its grounds.
 In 2009, the palace housed a special exhibition, Prada Transformer, designed by OMA/Rem Koolhas.